January 2020 North American storm complex: United States

 Winter Storm Jacob, as the system was unofficially known in North America, made landfall over the Pacific Northwest on 15 January.
 In the community of Joyce, on Washington state's Olympic Peninsula, 22 in of snow was recorded.
 In eastern Oregon, high winds and blowing snow resulted in the closure of Interstate 84.
 Jacob brought heavy snowfall from Montana to Idaho and Utah and down into the Sierra Nevada of California on 16 January, including up to 26 in of snow at Tahoe Donner, California.
 On 17 January, an avalanche at the Squaw Valley Ski Resort in northern California, site of the 1960 Winter Olympics, killed one person and seriously injured another.

 Rare snowfall and freezing rain led to difficult commuting conditions on the morning of 17 January in Reno, Nevada; Omaha, Nebraska; and parts of the Texas Panhandle, including the Amarillo area.
 Freezing rainfall across Kansas, Missouri and Arkansas led to ice accretions of up to 0.5 in widely by nightfall; icy conditions at Kansas City International Airport resulted in a Delta Air Lines Airbus A319 sliding off of a taxiway onto grass while attempting to take off, although there were no injuries.

 As Jacob moved off into the Atlantic, winds gusting up to 60 mph were recorded across the Midwest and Mid-Atlantic states on 18 January, leading to difficult conditions with existing blowing snow, with 500 mi of Interstate highways closing as a result.
 Up to 5 in of snow was recorded in Chicago, Illinois; 7 in in Detroit, Michigan; and 5 in in Cleveland, Ohio.
-Further east, 3 in of snow fell in Boston.
+Further east, 3 in of snow fell in Boston, and 2.1 in fell in New York City.
+The snow in New York City resulted in a crash on the Bronx River Parkway with eight injuries occurring, one of which was life threatening.